 We all have the same picture-perfect image of reading to our tiny friends.
-We are sitting cuddled up with a beautifully drawn story that’s chalk-full of life lessons and our children are hanging on to every word.
+We are sitting cuddled up with a beautifully drawn story that’s chock-full of life lessons and our children are hanging on to every word.
 But the reality of story time is not always so movie-esque.
 Perhaps your little one does not like to sit still for a story; maybe he wants to hold the book and only turn the pages; or your child may feel that books are for coloring and/or ripping rather than reading.
 It’s okay; we can make it better!
 Here are my tips to help your child love story time.

 - Start Small